leonx04/DuAnMau_EduSys/README.md

 ## 📜 License

-EduSys is open-source software licensed under the MIT license.
+EMS is open-source software licensed under the MIT license.